Meghan Ory: Career

 In 2006, Ory appeared in UPN series South Beach, and the Hallmark mini-series Merlin's Apprentice, alongside Sam Neill and Miranda Richardson.
 She also appeared in the feature film John Tucker Must Die and the made-for-TV film Her Sister's Keeper.
 In 2007, Ory appeared in Blonde and Blonder with Pamela Anderson and Denise Richards, and the television film Nightmare.
 In 2008, Ory appeared in the television series Flash Gordon episode "Thicker Than Water".
 In 2009, Ory appeared in the television series Knight Rider (2008) episode 17 (Season 1) "I love the Knight Life" as Megan Connelly.
 She portrayed Claire Thompson in the horror-thriller film Dark House.
 She also appeared as a guest star of Canadian TV Series Sanctuary as Laura.
-In 2010, Ory appeared in the Keystone Light beer commercial "Rescue of Beer"..
+In 2010, Ory appeared in the Keystone Light beer commercial "Rescue of Beer."

 Beginning fall 2011, Ory starred as Red Riding Hood/Ruby on the ABC fantasy series Once Upon a Time.
 She was in most of the episodes of the first season and was promoted to the main cast in the second season of the series.
 She left the cast at the end of the second season, to focus on her new show Intelligence, but made guest appearances in four episodes during the third season.
 Ory also returned to the show during its fifth season for three episodes.

 In March 2013, Ory was cast as the female lead opposite Josh Holloway in the CBS drama pilot Intelligence, which co-stars Marg Helgenberger.
 The show was cancelled after one season due to poor ratings.

 In the 2016 Hallmark original series Chesapeake Shores, she stars as a divorced career woman with two young daughters who returns to her hometown.

 Personal life

-In 2008, she married John Reardon, with whom she had worked on Merlin's Apprentice.
-In May 2018, Ory announced that they had welcomed their first child, a son.
+In 2008, she married actor John Reardon, with whom she had worked on Merlin's Apprentice.
+In May 2018, Ory announced that their first child, a son, had been born.

-In July 2019, Ory announced that she was expecting their second child, a daughter, as stated in an interview.
-In October 2019, Ory announced that they had welcomed their second child.
+In October 2019, Ory announced the birth of their second child, a girl.
+In January 2023, Ory revealed that she had given birth to their third child.

 She currently resides in Newfoundland, Canada and is a dual citizen of Canada and the United States.